Pranathi-Varma/predictive-models/README.md

-# Predictive Models: Using Linear and Logistic Regression
+# Predictive Modelling: Using Linear and Logistic Regression

 ## Introduction